kuj0210/IoT-Pet-Home-System/ChattingBot/README.md

 # IoT-Pet-Home-System : ChattingBot Server

  This server is main part of this system.
-For example, it not only recieve and send payload related to Naver-talktalk messenger API from client, but also analyze nature language(Korean), receive device's requests and send the device's works.
+For example, it not only recieve and send payload related to Naver-talktalk messenger API from client, but also analyze nature language(Korean), receive pet-home's requests and send the pet-home's works.

 ## Requirement